happycod3r/Term-Lock/README.md

 Term-Lock is a simple 1 way authentification system that allows you to block access and add a layer of security to your terminal by prompting for a pin which is then encrypted and stored on the system in a hidden file and folder.

-You can use this as a stand-alone script or integrate it easily into anything else.
+You can use this as a stand-alone script or integrate it easily into frameworks such as oh-my-zsh.
 Since Term-Lock is wrapped into one function, it's all that needs to be called to work and you can place the call to term_lock wherever you want.
-If you have some functionality you want to block or a route in the control flow of your code you want to protect and secure access to, just place a call to `term_lock` before it, and this will put a barrier between what you want to protect and unauthorized usage.
+If you have some functionality you want to block or a route in the control flow of your shell code that you want to protect and secure access to, just place a call to `term_lock` before it, and this will put a barrier between what you want to protect and unauthorized usage.
 You will now need a pin to continue the control flow or move on in any instance.

 I do plan on building on this in the near future to make it more secure with better encryption methods and functionality in general.
 I also plan on adding the option to change the pin size for tighter security.
 Right now though, Term-Lock v1.0.0 works well, is lightweight, and easy to use.